franout/CTH_HPC/report/report_f.md

   a big overhead.

 **Threads and Mutexes**

-	>A thread of execution is the smallest sequence of programmed instructions in order to achieve the parallelism.
+> A thread of execution is the smallest sequence of programmed instructions in order to achieve the parallelism.
-	> +[wikipedia: Thread (Computer science)]
+> *-[wikipedia: Thread (Computer science)]*

  In principle, the threads can be executed in parallel, by different processors.
 To avoid conflic on shared variables they have to be synchronized, a naive method is the use of mutexes.

   Mutexes will allow global variables (used for data tranferring) to be accessed by one single thread at a time.